 The factors are first weighted before their impact on the processes is assessed on a scale of 0 (no impact) to 5 (very large impact).
 Weighted figures can then be calculated for each process depending on the CSFs, TSFs, and SFs and transferred to a 3D matrix.
 The X-axis represents the contribution to business success (CSF), while the Y-axis represents the technical feasibility (TSF).
 The size of the bubbles reflects the soft factors (SF).
 Using this matrix makes it immediately clear which processes best meet the requirements in terms of their success factors and should thus be prioritized during automation.

 Example of a prioritization matrix for automation.

 After the order of processes to be automated has been defined, the fifth step involves the calculation of the ROI.
 Here, it is determined whether the automation of the prioritized processes will ultimately pay off.
 To do this, the current state is first analyzed before defining a target model following automation.
 Among other things, points such as time savings, required services, and necessary investments are taken into account.
 A precise calculation of the ROI is then made based on these aspects.

 Advantages of a PPA

 Thanks to the PPA, companies gain a quick and transparent overview of their processes and their value creation.
 In addition, they get insights about optimization potential, changes in the case of process automation, and an assessment of the required functional scope of the BPM system to be used.
-However, a PPA can do much more than simply identifying and prioritizing processes that can be optimized.
-Through the detailed analysis, both general business and special project risks associated with process automation can be identified and minimized.
+However, a PPA can do much more than simply identify and prioritize processes that can be optimized.
+Through detailed analysis, both general business and special project risks associated with process automation can be identified and minimized.
 With the ROI calculation, companies also receive a concrete breakdown of all necessary investments in advance of a possible automation project.